ahundt/deep-learning-jhu-cs-482-682/README.md

  - You will be changing all files that begin with `p03_*`.
  - Implement every class and function with `raise NotImplementedError`.
+     - The starter code provides documentation of how it should work.
+     - You must implement the math, so you can utilize pytorch but you can't utilize an implementation from pytorch or elsewhere.
  - Backpropagation
      - For each layer that defines `backward()` you must manually implement the backpropagation step, and [pytorch custom backwards() examples can be found here](https://github.com/jcjohnson/pytorch-examples/blob/master/README.md).
      - For all others you may use the autograd functionality supplied in pytorch.